-This page will describe the free Google Scholar journal article search tool, describe the coverage, explain how to link the SXU reolver, and compare the tool to other multi-disciplinary journal indexes.
+This page describes the free Google Scholar journal article search tool, explains how to create full text links through the SXU validation resolver, and compares the tool to other multi-disciplinary library journal indexes.

 Google Scholar provides searching of keywords and authors across a wide a selection of academic journals.

-NOTE: This tool does not utilize subject headings; see the tools below for more powerful alternative search options.
+NOTE: Unlike our library tools, this tool does not utilize subject headings and does not provide help in narrowing your results using subject facets.
+See the tools below for more powerful alternative search options.

 NOTE: Google Scholar does contain abstracts for many dissertations, with links to free full text materials when available.

-Multiple record downloading: While the Web of Science and ProQuest platforms offer the ability to select multiple items from a search results list and export as a batch to various formats, in Google Scholar, you will need to first save the items to your Google Scholar library (using the ☆ icon in the search results), then select and export them from the Google Scholar “My Library” page.
+Multiple record downloading: While library search tools offer the ability to select multiple items from a search results list and export as a batch in various formats, in Google Scholar, you will need to first save the items to your Google Scholar library (using the ☆ icon in the search results), then select and export them from the Google Scholar “My Library” page.

 Link the results to our local journal resolver to obtain access to all the full-text articles that are available to you through our subscriptions.